Azure-Samples/digital-twins-samples-csharp/occupancy-quickstart/docs/faq.md

       Response Status: 404, NotFound,
 ```

-A 404 usually indicates the `baseUrl` in appSettings.json (or appSettings.dev.json) is misconfigured.
+A 404 usually indicates the `BaseUrl` in appSettings.json (or appSettings.dev.json) is misconfigured.